I’ve always worked hard at whatever I’ve been doing. My work-ethic comes from doing what I enjoy, and not forcing myself to do something.

 I used to have a problem with jumping into too many things at once.
 I think we all have many interests, which is good, but it’s a double-edged sword.
 We want to do everything at once.

 Often when I ask someone what they want to do, they rabble up a dozen different things.

 What works for me is relentless focus.
 I pick one thing, maybe two, and focus on them until I feel like it’s time to move on.
 How do I pick?
 I notice what I resonate with, and what feels magnetic.

 For some, this may seem irresponsible, but to me, it’s the most responsible thing I can do.

 Throughout the years I’ve learned to ease up on my perfectionism.
 Instead of focusing on the little details, I’ve started focusing on the big picture.

 I think about what I want to achieve and am more concerned about making progress than making everything look good.

 Let’s take blogging as an example, just because it’s on my mind right now.
-If you want to start blogging, just start!
-You don’t need an awesome design, or to have everything planned out.
+If you want to start blogging, just start.
+You don’t need a professional design, or to have everything planned out.